 PROBLEM CAUSE The turntable will not turn.
 The turntable is not correctly in place.
 The glass plate should be correct-side up and sitting firmly on the center shaft.
 The turntable has been set to OFF.
 The hub is not operating correctly.
 Remove the turntable and restart the oven.
-If the hub still does not move, call Sears Service at 1-800-4-MY-HOME.
+If the hub still does not move, call Sears Service in the U.S.A. call 1-844-553-6667, and in Canada call 1-800-469-4663.
 Cooking without the turntable can give you poor results.